lucashuet93/apiops-vnet-github/README.md

 - `API_MANAGEMENT_SERVICE_NAME` (Use `PROD_APIM_NAME`)
 - `AZURE_RESOURCE_GROUP_NAME` (Use `PROD_RESOURCE_GROUP_NAME`)

-## Update the development API Management instance

-Navigate to the [Azure Portal](https://portal.azure.com/) and find the dev APIM instance.
-Update the configuration in some way - add a product, an API, a named value, etc.

-## Run the Extractor and Publisher pipelines
+## Run the Publisher pipeline

+The publisher pipeline will apply the API Management configuration in the main branch to both the dev and prod APIM instances.

-Navigate to the Actions blade in the GitHub repository and run the Extractor pipeline.
-When the pipeline completes, merge the newly opened Pull Request, which triggers the Publisher pipeline.
+Navigate to the Actions blade in the GitHub repository and run the Publisher pipeline.
 Confirm that the changes made to the dev APIM instance in the Azure portal cascaded successfully to the prod APIM instance.